sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

 ...output should read "/root/marfil-f5-terraform"

 4. Invoke terraform.
 Enter "null" when prompted for the IP address of the Big-IQ License Manager.
-We will use utility licenseing.
+We will use utility licensing.

 .. code-block:: bash